What is La Grande Alliance?

 When will Grande Alliance happen?

-The terms of the feasibility study will be finalized in 2021 and the first actions, being community engagements, could start in 2021.
+The feasibility study for Phase 1 will be finalized in 2022 and the first actions, being community engagements, have been active since 2020.
 It is important to note that projects presented as part of La Grande Alliance will still require approval from community members and councils in the impacted communities as section 22 of the JBNQA remains the social and environmental protection regime in our territory.
 La Grande Alliance is a facilitator of projects, not an approver.

 What is the amount invested in La Grande Alliance?